 Changing Build Status Manually

-A user with appropriate permissions can change the status of a build manually, that is make it either failed or successful.
+A user with appropriate permissions can change the status of a build manually, i.e. make it either failed or successful (issue TW-2529 ).

 The corresponding action is available in the Actions menu on the Build Results page.